great-expectations/great_expectations/docs/guides/tutorials/getting_started/set_up_data_docs.rst

 * simple statistics like column min, max, mean
 * the number of times values occur
 * the number of NULL values

+If you would like to learn more about how the Profiler works, you can dig deeper here: :py:class:`great_expectations.profile.BasicSuiteBuilderProfiler`

 These Expectations are not intended to be very smart.
 Instead, the goal is to quickly provide some good examples, so that you're not starting from a blank slate.